teuben/GBT-EDGE-HI/README2015.md

 - Project ID:   AGBT15B_287

+- 116 galaxies

-For HI F0=1.420405751786, but the data were taken with F0=1.395, so a correction is needed.
+- For HI F0=1.420405751786, but the data were taken with F0=1.395, so a patch is needed.

   One hack is to use the patch_restfreq.py script.
 Recent versions of dysh support setting the retfreq in a spectra, we can also set it using sdf["RESTFREQ"], but this will apply all rows in the BINTABLE.

   This script also reduces diskspace by 3 by just using the 2nd if (ifnum=1)

 - BW = 100 MHz; 32768 channels; channels 0.644 km/s at HI